Disaster Planning

 - Medical alert tags or bracelets or written descriptions of your disability and support needs, in case you are unable to describe your needs after an emergency.

-- Supplies for service animals such as guide dogs.
+- Supplies for service animals such as guide dogs, such as food, medications, vaccination records, identification and harnesses.

 - Physician contact information, a list of your allergies, and health history.